Luchador/GUD/tools/geditor/docs/GEOMETRY_TOOLBAR.md

 Existing Edit/View menu entries, shortcuts and viewport context menus remain available.
 Edge extrusion still uses Shift-drag on a Move gizmo arrow.

+In **Scale** mode, the white cube at the gizmo center scales all three axes together around the existing selection pivot.
+It turns gold on hover.
+Hold the left mouse button and drag right or up to enlarge, or left or down to shrink.
+This works for objects and selected faces or edges, including rotated objects.
+The colored axis handles still scale one axis at a time.

+A 90-pixel horizontal or vertical drag increases the scale by 100%.
+Combined horizontal and vertical movement adds together; opposite directions cancel.
+Scaling uses 1% steps and stops at 1% of the starting size.
+Releasing the button commits through the existing undo history; Escape or right-click cancels the drag.
+Returning to the starting position makes no edit.
+Shift-dragging the center cube on an object creates a uniformly scaled copy.

+Uniform-scale validation: `python3 tools/geditor/tests/uniform_scale/run.py`
+checks the shipped handle geometry, center picking/highlighting, object and face/edge selections, rotated axes, preview/commit agreement, cancellation, no-op drags and duplication with AddressSanitizer and UndefinedBehaviorSanitizer.
+Window and OpenGL calls are stubbed in this host test.

 Validation: `python3 tools/geditor/tests/geometry_toolbar/run.py` checks bridge
 geometry, native save/reload, ROM vertex batches, undo/redo and failure rollback, as well as source edge lookup, menu availability and toolbar wrapping.